Image captured by an AR Guide on a recent camping expedition in Colorado

 Dr. Qing Li, a renowned researcher in forest medicine, emphasizes the profound impact of nature on our health.
 In an interview with NPR, Dr. Li noted "We have a biological need to connect with nature."
 Studies have consistently shown that exposure to natural environments—specifically green and blue spaces—can decrease symptoms of anxiety, depression, and other mental health disorders.

-The Power of Peer-Based Support
+The Power of Adventure and Peer Support for Mental Health

 “It isn’t just about going on hikes with a guide—it’s more than that.
 When I’m packing to go on an AR excursion, I think to myself, ‘this is going to be an experience, an activity that cultivates building a healthy relationship with myself’.
 This is something that is hard yet meaningful—and fun.
 While on the hike, the emotions can range from heavy topics to feeling in the zone, to a quiet peacefulness.

-Five Tips for Embracing the Outdoors
+Five Tips for Healthy Habits Outside

 Take baby steps.
 Begin simply by incorporating short outdoor activities into your daily routine, such as taking a walk or spending a few minutes in a local green space.
 This does not have to be an expedition.
 In fact, the more attainable the goal, the more motivation we get, as we navigate from one accomplishment to the next.